My question is about...

 If I take a distance learning course will I have to come to campus for testing?

 It depends upon the instructor.
 Many professors use Blackboard for testing.
-However, many professors require that use a proctor for some or all of your tests such as midterms and finals.
-Distance Learning is a proctor site for all students who live within a 30 mile radius of the campus.
-To schedule your appointment for testing, you must contact the Distance Testing Office at least 24 hours in advance of the time you wish to take test in our facility.If you live more than 30 miles away, you can secure a proctor but you will still have to call and book the test with our office so that we can make arrangements with your proctor.
+They may require the use of a proctor, or the use of security tool such as Respondus Lockdown Browser and Monitor.
+If the instructor requires a proctor, you will also have the option to take the test online using Respondus.
+There is a $10 fee per course per semester for this service.
+If you use a proctor you must establish and vet this proctor with the Testing Office.
+The TEsting Office is a proctor site for all students who live within a 30 mile radius of the campus.
+To schedule your appointment for testing, you must contact the Testing Office at least 24 hours in advance of the time you wish to take test in our facility.If you live more than 30 miles away, you can secure a proctor but you will still have to call and book the test with our office so that we can make arrangements with your proctor.
 You must present a photo I.D. before testing with any proctor; onsite or offsite.

 What is a Proctor?

 A proctor is a professional person such as an employee of a school district, police officer, or clergy member who is willing to receive your testing materials and will assure testing integrity.
 Students must print our proctor form from this link and have it completed by the prospective proctor candidate.
 Proctors must be approved by our office before testing can be arranged.
 Proctor forms should be received by our office at least one week prior to your exam date in case the proctor is denied.
 Our office is aware of some pre-approved areas for testing in Missouri and Arkansas.
 Contact us for more information on these proctor sites.

 Do I need to take the test on the same dates as the on-campus students?